atulvarshneya/quantum-computing/blogs/QAOAblog-01.md

 Quantum computers promise extraordinary capabilities, from simulating complex molecules to solving optimization problems that overwhelm classical machines.
-But today's hardware is still at an early stage.
+But today's hardware are still at an early stage.
 Qubits are fragile, gates are noisy, and circuits must remain shallow before errors dominate.
 This era, often called the *NISQ era* (Noisy Intermediate-Scale Quantum), poses a clear challenge \-- how can we make